Unboxed-Software/solana-course/content/hello-world-program.md

 In the example below, we create a function named `process_instruction` that requires the following arguments:

-- `program_id` - required to be type `Pubkey`
+- `program_id` - required to be type `&Pubkey`
-- `accounts` - required to be type `AccountInfo`
+- `accounts` - required to be type `&[AccountInfo]`
-- `instruction_data` - required to be type `u8`
+- `instruction_data` - required to be type `&[u8]`

 Note the `&` in front of the type for each argument listed in the `process_instruction` function.
-In Rust, an `&` represent a ”reference” to another variable that allows you to refer to some value without taking ownership of it.
+In Rust, `&` represents a ”reference” to another variable.
+This allows you to refer to some value without taking ownership of it.
 The “reference” is guaranteed to point to a valid value of a particular type.
 The action of creating a reference in Rust is called “borrowing”.

 In this example, when the `process_instruction` function is called, a user must pass in values for the required arguments.
 The `process_instruction` function then references the values passed in by the user, and guarantees that each value is the correct data type specified in the `process_instruction` function.

 Additionally, note the brackets `[]` around `&[AccountInfo]` and `&[u8]`.
-This means that the `accounts` and `instruction_data` arguments expect “slices” of types `AccountInfo` and `u8`.
+This means that the `accounts` and `instruction_data` arguments expect “slices” of types `AccountInfo` and `u8`, respectively.
 A “slice” is similar to an array (collection of objects of the same type), except the length is not known at compile time.
 In other words, the `accounts` and `instruction_data` arguments expect inputs of unknown length.

 ```rust
 fn process_instruction(